 An organisation is needed but this will not be a conventional political party, rather it will be an association of like-minded people who are (in the language of the networked economy) loosely coupled.
 The organisation will act in ways that align with the core values of holistic political economy to be an exemplar of the changes that are proposed.

 This is just my name for all the information about and links to the practices of holistic political economy that are happening all over, right now.
-Like Part 2 Assess – Examples of what good looks like – but bigger, better and as near comprehensive as its possible to get.
-All the information that can be captured online – data and people loosely coupled by their experiences of just doing it.
+Like Part 2 Assess – Examples of what good looks like – In concept it is bigger, better and as near comprehensive as its possible to get - but there are important caveats Note: hope-wiki July 2020 .
+The concept is still to get all the information that can be captured online – data and people loosely coupled by their experiences of just doing it.

 Strategy is the overall approach and how it was grounded in the theory of holistic political economy – what has to happen.